Marin Mazzie: Honors

 Mazzie was inducted into the American Theater Hall of Fame for 2017, in a ceremony at the Gershwin Theatre held in November 2017.
 In April 2019, it was announced that Mazzie would be the recipient of a posthumous Special Tony Award for her legacy as an advocate for women's health.

 Concerts, TV, and recordings

 Mazzie also appeared on television.
 In the sitcom Still Standing, Mazzie and Kevin Nealon played an antagonistic neighbor couple in recurring roles.

 She regularly performed in cabarets and concerts.
 She appeared in a Gala charity concert at Carnegie Hall in 1998, "My Favorite Broadway: The Leading Ladies", hosted by Julie Andrews.
 She and her husband, Jason Danieley, along with Faith Prince, performed a concert as a tribute to Jerry Herman in October–November 2003 in Utah with the Utah Symphony.
 This was similar to the Herman tribute Mazzie performed with the Boston Pops in May 2003.

 Mazzie and her husband performed at the Bay Area Cabaret (San Francisco) season on October 23, 2005, performing their "Opposite You" program.
 In November 2005 they released an album, Opposite You (PS Classics label), consisting of songs sung in their cabaret program.

+On March 15 and 16 2010, Mazzie performed at Sondheim!
+The Birthday Concert, honoring the musical theatre composer, Stephen Sondheim's, 80th birthday.
+Mazzie sang "We're Gonna Be Alright" from Do I Hear a Waltz? with her husband Jason Danieley, and "Losing My Mind" from Follies.
+The concert was broadcast on Great Performances by PBS on November 16 of the same year.

+In 2015, Mazzie released her solo album, "Make Your Own Kind of Music," as part of the Live at 54 Below series.
+Mazzie and Jason Danieley recorded "Broadway and Beyond," which was released posthumously in 2019.